Moving to Palawan Island, Philippines

 If you are thinking about moving to Palawan Island, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Palawan Island, can vary greatly depending on the location and type of property.
 In general, you can expect to find affordable housing options, with monthly rental prices for a one-bedroom apartment in the city center ranging from $200 to $400, while outside the city center, prices may be as low as $150 to $300.
-If you're looking to purchase property, the average price per square meter can range from $500 to $1,500, again depending on the location and type of property," said one expat in Palawan Island.
+If you're looking to purchase property, the average price per square meter can range from $500 to $1,500, again depending on the location and type of property," remarked one expat in Palawan Island, Philippines.

 Should I buy or rent a home in Palawan Island?